Mabie Todd Swallow, c. 1935

 Eagle combination, c.
 1915

 Not surprisingly, there were early fountain pen combinations as well, but their popularity was decidedly limited.
-One of the first to be made in significant numbers was offered by Eagle in the 'teens: a screw-cap hard rubber eyedropper, with a pencil end carrying 2mm lead.
+One of the first to be made in significant numbers was introduced by Eagle in the later part of 1911: a screw-cap hard rubber eyedropper, with a pencil end carrying 2mm lead.
 A bit later, a number of German makers offered metal-overlaid combinations with extending pencil ends, using the same sort of mechanism used for magic pencils.
 None of these designs gained widespread acceptance, but things changed suddenly in the later 1920s and 1930s, at least in the United States: there, combos became all the rage, produced in huge numbers.
 What touched off the fad is not entirely clear, and it may have been nothing more than an expression of the love of gadgetry so typical of the America of that era.

 Schnell Penselpen, c.
 1929